 Some convertible furniture either down below or on the main deck (under canvas) can also help increase the sleeping capacity – and the location of the galley is also a big consideration.
 Do you want it up top (freeing up the accommodation) or down below (freeing up the sun deck for seating)?
 Either way, a little space and some closing partitions between the sleeping areas can help improve privacy and a well designed flow of light and air will help keep the below decks spaces fairly bright and well ventilated.

 However, if this is your first boat, don’t spend a fortune on a 60-footer simply because you can.
 Start off with something cheaper, more compact, more manageable and more efficient.
 After a season’s use, you will be in a much better position not just to operate a boat with confidence but to decide what size and shape really works for you.
+See our pick of the best boats for power cruising.

 If you really don’t know, how about a walkaround fisher?